Created by a Fire Battalion Chief with 33 years of fire service experience.

 Read that page before your test date.

-New Orleans Fire Department is one of the most unique and competitive departments in the Southeast.
 The oral board is where the list gets made — and preparation is what puts you at the top of it.

-Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel rooms and real hiring decisions.
-Not theory.
-The actual scoring system turned around so you can see what the panel sees.
+Created by a Fire Battalion Chief with 33 years of fire service experience — built from real panel experience — so you understand how oral board scoring actually works from the other side of the table

 Already ready to prepare the right way?